rohangc/NeoVimForCPP/Readme.md

    * Open any source code file in Neovim.
    * Execute command: ":LspInstall" - this magically installs the Language Server required for the type of file open!

-7. (Repeatedly) use command ":TSInstall <...>" to install the syntax highlighting support for the programming language <...> of your choice.

-8. Execute command ':checkhealth'.
+7. Execute command ':checkhealth'.
    * This shows you a list of missing/broken/incompatible dependencies (other programs) that need to be resolved for Neovim to work.
    * Resolve those issues.
    * Execute command ':MasonUpdate' once for good measure.

-9. Finally, execute script: 'NvimCleanPostInstall.sh' to clean up unnecessary files from the installation directory.
+8. Finally, execute script: 'NvimCleanPostInstall.sh' to clean up unnecessary files from the installation directory.

 ## Extras and Useful Links:
 ### Clang/Clangd: